 Software and IT solutions will be high on the agenda at HANNOVER MESSE 2018, which is no wonder in view of their pivotal role in connecting the individual links in the industrial value chain.
 Integration and networking are central to the digital transformation of industrial production.
 For this reason, the exhibit categories "Automation" and "Digital Factory" will be a magnet for visiting professionals in April.19 Feb 2018

+Hannover.
+Software and IT solutions will be high on the agenda at HANNOVER MESSE 2018, which is no wonder in view of their pivotal role in connecting the individual links in the industrial value chain.
+Integration and networking are central to the digital transformation of industrial production.
+For this reason, the exhibit categories "Automation" and "Digital Factory" will be a magnet for visiting professionals in April.
 In halls 6, 7 and 8 the spotlight will be on IT solutions and integrated processes – in particular, additive manufacturing, CAD/CAM, CAE, MES, ERP and PLM.
 Further topics include augmented reality, artificial intelligence/machine learning, big data analytics and industrial IT platforms.
 In addition, visitors will have the chance to attend value-adding forums, conferences and lectures for guidance on winning approaches to deploying integrated IT solutions.
 Additive manufacturing will figure prominently – not only in the exhibit lineup, but also at a special symposium on Tuesday, 24 April.